Pakistan: Deadly clashes as banned Islamist party continues protest | DW | 23.10.2021

 He said that the civilian governments "do not hold much power over Islamist parties."

-Interior Minister Sheikh Rashid Ahmad, who had been in Dubai for the T20 cricket World Cup, returned to Pakisktan on Prime Minister Imran Khan's order to monitor the situation.
+Interior Minister Sheikh Rashid Ahmad, who had been in Dubai for the T20 cricket World Cup, returned to Pakistan on Prime Minister Imran Khan's order to monitor the situation.